ascribe/match3d/README.md

 Given a target STL file (3D model), this script generates a training set of images containing:

-1. n images of the target 3D model,
+1. nu images of the target 3D model,
 2. (optionally) n images of other 3D models, and
 3. (optionally) n other images.